valora-inc/wallet/WALLET.md

 1. Go to the play console for the relevant app, Release management > App signing, and download the App signing certificate.
 2. Use this script to generate the hash code: https://github.com/michalbrz/sms-retriever-hash-generator

-### Generating GraphQL Types

-We're using [GraphQL Code Generator][graphql code generator] to properly type GraphQL queries.
-If you make a change to a query, run `yarn build:gen-graphql-types` to update the typings in the `typings` directory.

 ### Redux state migration

 We're using [redux-persist](https://github.com/rt2zz/redux-persist) to persist the state of the app across launches.